Eugenio Staccione

 Eugenio Staccione (14 April 1909 – 5 May 1967) was an Italian professional footballer who played as a goalkeeper.

 Early and personal life

 Staccione was born in Turin; his older brother, Vittorio was also a professional footballer.

 Career

 Staccione played for Torino, Casale, Messina, Juventus and Valle d'Aosta.

 Later life and death

 After retiring from football, Staccione worked as a labourer for FIAT.
+He died in 1967.